dspages/maze_solver/README.md

 #React Maze Solver

-This is a maze solver built in react.
+This is a maze solver built in React by Daniel Pages and Justin Austria.

 ## Live site link